oracle/python-oracledb/doc/src/user_guide/installation.rst

     It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.

-    Oracle Database versions 23 and 19 are Long Term Support Releases.
+    Oracle Database 26ai and 19c are Long Term Support Releases.
 Oracle Instant Client version 23 will connect to Oracle Database 19 or later.
 Oracle Instant Client version 19 will connect to Oracle Database version 11.2 or later.

-    Note 32-bit clients are not available on any platform for Oracle Database version 23, however you can use older 32-bit clients to connect to this version of the database.
+    Note 32-bit clients are not available on any platform for Oracle Database 26ai, however you can use older 32-bit clients to connect to this version of the database.

 1b.
 Alternatively, install Instant Client from Oracle's yum server